 P Is for P.S.
 (Postscript)

-You’ve asked your reader once.
-Hopefully he’s thinking about it.
-Add a P.S. to your letter to light a fire under your customer and get him to act right now.
-Use a carrot such as throwing in an additional bonus (such as, “If you act right now, you’ll also receive….), or a stick, such as reminding the customer that quantities are limited, or that the price will only be as stated in the offer for a certain period of time (set a date).
+You’ve asked your reader once. and you hope they're thinking about it.
+Add a P.S. to your sales letter to light a fire under your customer and get them to act right now.
+Use a carrot such as throwing in an additional bonus (“If you act right now, you’ll also receive…."), or a stick, such as reminding the customer that quantities are limited or the pricing will only last for a certain period of time (set a date).

-Using the HOPPP outline that I’ve laid out above will help ensure you write a sales letter that will persuade your prospective customers to buy your product or service.
-What’s next?
-Before you send it out, see 10 Tips for Maximizing Your Sales Letter Response for tips on how to get the best return from your sales letter campaign.
+Using the HOPPP outline will help ensure you write a sales letter that will persuade your prospective customers to buy your product or service.
+Before you send your letter, though, be sure you're prepared to maximize the responses you get.

 Sample Sales Letter to Customers